owqejfb/N.B.A.A.-Never-Broke-Again-Algorithm-/README.md

 -combine HT PD and AT PD into one variable to see if it improves the model. hoping that by removing a dimension accuracy improves

--model.fit() has shuffle on by default. this could be hindering my model because my data might give more insight being read sequentialy
+-model.fit() has shuffle on by default. this could be hindering my model because my data might give more insight being read sequentially